aica-technology/api/docs/docs/reference/custom-components/03-component-descriptions.md

 details in the `inherits` property and expand the fields into the derived description.

 Components that derive directly from `modulo_components::Component` or `modulo_components::LifecycleComponent` should also specify this under the `inherits` property.
-These core base classes are identified and treated distinctly by consumers of the component description.
+These base classes are identified and treated distinctly by consumers of the component description.

 #### Virtual components